History of the Toronto Maple Leafs: Conn Smythe era (1927–1961)

 Toronto looked sure to suffer a similar fate in 1942, down three games to none in a best-of-seven Finals in 1942 against Detroit.
-However, fourth-line forward Don Metz would galvanize the team, coming from nowhere to score a hat trick in Game 4 and the game-winning goal in Game 5, with the Leafs winning both times.
+However, fourth-line forward Don Metz would galvanize the team, coming from nowhere to score a hat trick in game four and the game-winning goal in game five, with the Leafs winning both times.
 Captain Syl Apps had won the Lady Byng Memorial Trophy that season, not taking one penalty and finishing his ten-season career with an average of 5 minutes, 36 seconds in penalties a season.
-Goalie Turk Broda would shut out the Red Wings in Game 6, and Sweeney Schriner scored two goals in the third period to win the seventh game 3–1 and the Stanley Cup.
-As of 2024, the Leafs are the only team to come back from trailing three games to none in the Stanley Cup Finals.
+Goalie Turk Broda would shut out the Red Wings in game six, and Sweeney Schriner scored two goals in the third period to win the seventh game 3–1 and the Stanley Cup.
+As of 2024, the Leafs are the only team to come back from trailing three games to none in the Stanley Cup Final.

 The Maple Leafs score against Detroit during the 1942 Cup Finals.
 Down three games to none in the best-of-seven series, the Leafs won the next four games, performing the only reverse-sweep in the Cup Finals.

 Apps told writer Trent Frayne in 1949, "If you want me to be pinned down to my [biggest night in hockey but also my] biggest second, I'd say it was the last tick of the clock that sounded the final bell.
 It's something I shall never forget at all."
 It was the first time a major pro sports team came back from behind 3–0 to win a best-of-seven championship series.

 Three years later, with their heroes from 1942 dwindling (due to either age, health, or the war), the Leafs turned to lesser-known players like rookie goalie Frank McCool and defenceman Babe Pratt.
 They would upset the Red Wings in the 1945 finals.
 In the 1946-47 NHL season, Maple Leaf Gardens was the first arena in the NHL to have Plexiglas inserted in the end zones of the rink.

 The powerful defending champion Montreal Canadiens and their "Punch Line" (Maurice "Rocket" Richard, Toe Blake and Elmer Lach) would be the Leafs' nemesis two years later when the two teams clashed in the 1947 finals.
 Ted "Teeder" Kennedy would score the game-winning goal late in game six to win the Leafs their first of three straight Cups — the first time any NHL team had accomplished that feat.
 With their Cup victory in 1948, the Leafs moved ahead of Montreal for the most Stanley Cups in franchise history.
 It would take the Canadiens 10 years to reclaim the record.